Attention deficit hyperactivity disorder

 - Does not seem to listen when spoken to directly

-- Does not follow through on instructions and fails to finish schoolwork, chores, or duties in the workplace
+- Does not follow through on instructions and fails to finish schoolwork or chores and tasks

 - Avoids or dislikes tasks that require sustained mental effort (such as schoolwork)